S&P Global Inc. (NYSE:SPGI) Holdings Increased by Sather Financial Group Inc

 Insider Buying and Selling

 In related news, CEO Douglas L. Peterson sold 7,500 shares of the company’s stock in a transaction dated Wednesday, February 15th.
 The shares were sold at an average price of $360.52, for a total value of $2,703,900.00.
 Following the completion of the sale, the chief executive officer now owns 160,816 shares of the company’s stock, valued at $57,977,384.32.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-In related news, CEO Douglas L. Peterson sold 7,500 shares of the company’s stock in a transaction dated Wednesday, February 15th.
+In other S&P Global news, CEO Douglas L. Peterson sold 7,500 shares of the business’s stock in a transaction dated Wednesday, February 15th.
 The shares were sold at an average price of $360.52, for a total value of $2,703,900.00.
-Following the completion of the sale, the chief executive officer now owns 160,816 shares of the company’s stock, valued at $57,977,384.32.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Sally Moore sold 3,499 shares of the company’s stock in a transaction dated Monday, February 13th.
+Following the sale, the chief executive officer now directly owns 160,816 shares in the company, valued at $57,977,384.32.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Also, EVP Sally Moore sold 3,499 shares of the business’s stock in a transaction dated Monday, February 13th.
 The stock was sold at an average price of $367.30, for a total transaction of $1,285,182.70.
-Following the completion of the sale, the executive vice president now directly owns 4,957 shares of the company’s stock, valued at approximately $1,820,706.10.
+Following the completion of the sale, the executive vice president now owns 4,957 shares in the company, valued at $1,820,706.10.
 The disclosure for this sale can be found here.
 Insiders sold 11,749 shares of company stock valued at $4,266,185 over the last 90 days.
 0.10% of the stock is currently owned by company insiders.

 Wall Street Analyst Weigh In

 A number of analysts recently issued reports on SPGI shares.
-BMO Capital Markets lifted their price target on shares of S&P Global from $355.00 to $393.00 and gave the stock an “outperform” rating in a research note on Monday, November 28th.
-Morgan Stanley lifted their price target on shares of S&P Global from $388.00 to $403.00 and gave the stock an “overweight” rating in a research note on Monday, February 6th.
-Robert W. Baird lifted their price target on shares of S&P Global from $393.00 to $401.00 and gave the stock an “outperform” rating in a research note on Friday, February 10th.
-StockNews.com started coverage on shares of S&P Global in a report on Thursday, March 16th.
+StockNews.com started coverage on shares of S&P Global in a research note on Thursday, March 16th.
 They issued a “hold” rating for the company.
+Barclays lifted their price target on shares of S&P Global from $385.00 to $425.00 and gave the stock an “overweight” rating in a research note on Friday, December 2nd.
+Morgan Stanley lifted their price objective on shares of S&P Global from $388.00 to $403.00 and gave the stock an “overweight” rating in a report on Monday, February 6th.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of S&P Global from $362.00 to $379.00 in a report on Monday, December 5th.
 Finally, Royal Bank of Canada reaffirmed an “outperform” rating and issued a $434.00 price objective on shares of S&P Global in a report on Monday, March 6th.
 One equities research analyst has rated the stock with a hold rating and sixteen have given a buy rating to the stock.
 According to data from MarketBeat.com, S&P Global currently has an average rating of “Moderate Buy” and a consensus price target of $393.56.

 About S&P Global